 Participants will be asked to evaluate each program session and provide feedback on how the program can be improved for future alumni.

 Tuition for three program sessions, including lodging, meals and program costs, is $1,500.

 - $50 registration fee (credited to tuition)

-- Payment may be paid in full prior to January 3, 2020 OR in two installments:
+- Payment may be paid in full prior to January 3, 2020 OR in three installments:

 Note: Travel to the session locations is the responsibility of the alumni participants.